Last updated 27th November 2023

 To get the most out of reading the Bible, don't treat it like a textbook, but let it touch your emotions and affect how you live your life.
 You might find it helpful to meet with other people to discuss what the Bible is saying to you and the impact that has on your everyday life.
 Bible scholar Paula Gooder says:

 'We all bring our own experiences to the Bible so it's really helpful to read the Bible with other people.
 You'll gain other people's perspective on what they think the Bible says'

 Here is a video with some thoughts on how other people see the Bible:

 You will get much more out of the Bible if you have help in working out what the complicated parts mean.
-Here is a list of some helpful books, apps and online resources to help us to understand what we're reading in the Bible, and work out what it means in our own lives, and Some ideas for Bible study in groups.
+Listed below is a list of some helpful books, apps and online resources that can help you in understand what we're reading in the bible.

 'Whatever version (of the Bible) you are reading it is wonderful to learn more about God.
 Keep reading and keep learning - and then tell other people about it!' - Archbishop John Sentamu